 There are a number of risk of food poisoning, which can come from a number of sources.
 The three main sources are biological, chemical and physical forms of contamination.
-The most common of these is biological.
+The most common of these are biological.
 And specifically bacteria.

 Those at most risk of food poisoning :

 - Small children/ babiesChildren and babies are at risk of food poisoning which is usually due to underdeveloped immune systems and a tendency to put anything in their mouths.
 Children like to explore their surroundings and will handle any object that is within their grasp.
 The risk with this is that they more than likely contain bacteria which then enter the child’s digestive system.
 Once there they thrive and infect this area which leads to illnesses such as food poisoning.